samvel-melikyan/samvel-melikyan/README.md

 ## Hi there 👋
 I'm Samvel, **QA automation engineer**.
-Testing is an essential part of development and for me, as a software test engineer, it is a great privilege to carry such a responsibility and ofcourse it is a big hook on me to grow and multipy my skills.
+Testing is an essential part of development and for me, as a software test engineer, it is a great privilege for me to carry such a responsibility as a **Quality Assurance** engineer.
+I'll be glad to join your company or to participate in your project to turn your ideas to the software.

 <div align="left">